kyarmakov/SpringBootRESTApi/README.md

-Simple CRUD backend app for testing purposes.
+Simple CRUD backend app for testing purposes with in-memory H2 database.

 To run the app you'll need JDK-17, Maven and Docker installed on your machine.